lkesteloot/unsong/unsong.md

 She took his hand, and the two of them turned to lightning and then were atop a different spire, on the other side of the Garden, far from everyone else.

 “Bad news?” she asked.
-“We heard…we heard you destroyed Yakutsk.
+“We heard... we heard you destroyed Yakutsk.
 We got the pictures and everything.
 What’s wrong?”

 Jala nodded.
 “The other part,” he said.
-“Seems to be…ah…seems to be…”
+“Seems to be... ah... seems to be...”

 Robin waited.